 - 1) Written exams Each member will grade the written exam on a 0-100% scale before holding the oral examination.
 The lead committee member takes the written scores and records the cumulative level of competency (satisfactory/marginal/unsatisfactory) on the prelim form in the written exam line.
 All members will hold on to the graded exams as they may want to revisit questions during the oral exam. - 2) Oral exams Each member participates in the oral exam.
+Before the oral exam starts, the student is briefly dismissed so all committee members can discuss the written exam outcome.
 Upon completion of the exam, committee members record a cumulative level of competency satisfactory/marginal/unsatisfactory) on the prelim form in the oral exam line.